kpdudek/EvolutionSimulator/README.md

 pip3 install PyQt5 numpy
 ```

-## Game Play
+## Running the Simulation
-After installation, launch the game by navigating to the `EvolutionSimulator` repo you just cloned (or downloaded) and then executing the `main.py` file as follows:
+After installation, launch the simulation by navigating to the `EvolutionSimulator` repo you just cloned (or downloaded) and then executing the `main.py` file as follows:
 ```
 /path/to/EvolutionSimulator> python3 main.py
 ```

 A window will open with a randomly generated map.
 To adjust the simulation settings, press `1` to show the simulation controller.
 ## Controls
-Camera Pan : WSAD
+Camera Pan : WSAD, middle mouse button and drag

 Reset Camera : R